 General Conduct and Fitness to Practise (FtP)

-Healthcare regulators set standards of conduct, performance and ethics which apply to the professionals they regulate (HCPC, 2016;NMC, 2018).
+Healthcare regulators set standards of conduct, performance and ethics which apply to the professionals they regulate (HCPC, 2016; HCPC 2023; NMC, 2018).
 These standards set out in broad terms how you and registrants are expected to behave.
 Adherence to these standards is what constitutes an individual’s fitness to practise (FtP).

 If you fail to meet the standards of conduct required by the HCPC/NMC or behave in a manner that is contrary to the standards and conduct expected by the University, you may be subject to the University’s disciplinary procedures.
 This may affect your ability to register with the NMC/HCPC.